rayrwang/kine/README.md

 - **Fall protection.**
 	- The mod will prevent you from walking off ledges greater than 3 blocks high; you can override it by jumping then walking off.
 - Block breaking percentage and time left indicator.
-- Elytra low durability and collision protections.
+- Elytra low durability and collision protections, auto swap and endurance/range display.
 - Display player speed and altitude.
 - Show health of mobs.
 - Settings menu (press K to open).